Dubrovnik to Dubrovnik | Route 2 | Gulet Cruises Croatia

 Prožura | Dubrovnik

-The city of Dubrovnik, once the center of the Dubrovnik Republic which, for a time, competed on equal ground with Venice in the north, is today one of the most important tourists and historical centers on the Adriatic, as well as the Mediterranean.
+The city of Dubrovnik, once the center of the Dubrovnik Republic which, for a time, competed on equal ground with Venice in the north, is today one of the most important tourist and historical centers on the Adriatic, as well as the Mediterranean.

 By far the best way to experience the vast cultural and historical heritage of Dubrovnik is to traverse its streets on foot.
-A stroll over the famous Stradun, and the 25 m high, 2km long City walls, will take you past numerous palaces, churches, and various places whose lesser significance all adds up to the vast glory of Dubrovnik.
+A stroll over the famous Stradun, and the 25 m high, 2km long city walls, will take you past numerous palaces, churches, and various places whose lesser significance all adds up to the vast glory of Dubrovnik.
 Its name is somewhat of a synonym for Croatia in the far corners of the world, and the more you learn of Dubrovnik, the less surprised you will be to know that its population increases tenfold during the peak of the tourist season.